 «Robot» indicates the ping status to the roboRIO using mDNS (with a fallback of a static 10.TE.AM.2 address).

 «FMS» indicates if the DS is receiving packets from FMS (this is NOT a ping indicator).

 Network Indicators - The second section of indicators indicates status of network adapters and firewalls.
-These are provided for informational purposes, communication may be established with one or more unlit indicators in this section
+These are provided for informational purposes; communication may be established even with one or more unlit indicators in this section.

 «Enet» indicates the IP address of the detected Ethernet adapter

 «WiFi» indicates if a wireless adapter has been detected as enabled

 «USB» indicates if a roboRIO USB connection has been detected